Fairness for Freshness: Optimal Age of Information Based OFDMA Scheduling with Minimal Knowledge: Introduction

-To address this issue, in this work we propose an AoI optimal blind FBL-OFDMA scheduler with minimal requirement of knowledge about system and channels.
-To the best of our knowledge, there has been no other similar effort reported yet.
-In the time domain, we prove RR to be the asymptotic optimal blind schedule that minimizes the average AoI on the infinite time horizon, independent from the average PER and the initial UE AoI.
-In the frequency domain, we prove that a random uniform allocator is the AoI optimal solution of intra-cluster sub-carrier assignment for any given UE cluster.
-Furthermore, upon only the long-term average PER among all UEs, we are able to solve for the optimal cluster size for the proposed RR scheduler, which is irrelevant of the total amount of UEs.
-Moreover, to enhance the applicability of our proposed approach in more generic scenarios, where the scheduler may be able to obtain additional knowledge, e.g. LLC-layer acknowledgment and UE-specific channel state information (CSI), we provide a three-stage framework on top of the blind clustered RR scheduler, which allows the system to leverage such information, so as to further heuristically improve the AoI performance to near-optimum shown by simulation results.
+More specifically, \emph{i}) In the time domain, we prove that as long as the PER is independent and identically distributed (i.i.d.) for all UEs over all time slots, the clustered RR policy becomes an asymptotic optimal blind schedule that minimizes the average AoI as the time horizon approaches towards infinite, regardless of the average PER and the initial AoI status.
+This theorem, which is yet never proven by literature, identifies the AoI-optimal schedule in condition of minimal knowledge. \emph{ii}) In the frequency domain, we prove that as long as the signal-to-noise ratio (SNR) is i.i.d. for all UEs among all sub-carriers, a random uniform allocator becomes the AoI optimal solution of intra-cluster sub-carrier assignment in lack of accurate CSI.
+This design does not only resolve the intra-cluster sub-carrier assignment problem, but also guarantees the PER heterogeneity required by the clustered RR scheduler.
+Furthermore, upon the long-term average PER among all UEs, we are able to solve the optimal cluster size for the proposed scheduler, which is \emph{independent} of the total amount of UEs.
+Thus, the cluster sizing issue is also addressed. \emph{iii}) Additionally, to enhance the applicability of our proposed approach in more generic scenarios, where the scheduler may be able to obtain additional knowledge, e.g. LLC-layer acknowledgment and UE-specific CSI, we provide a three-stage framework on top of the blind clustered RR scheduler, which allows the system to leverage such information, so as to further heuristically improve the AoI performance to near-optimum shown by simulation results.